 Using the app on campus

 You will see QR code posters around campus, both in and outside of buildings.
-This includes catering venues, teaching buildings and classrooms, the Library and social spaces.
+This includes catering venues, teaching buildings and classrooms, and the Library.

 On entering each building, you can use the app to ‘check-in’ by scanning the QR code with your phone.
 Whilst not compulsory, in order to help us manage the risk of coronavirus in our community, we strongly encourage everyone to get into the habit of ‘checking-in’ every time you enter a building or venue with a QR code.